gchq/stroom-docs/content/en/docs/install-guide/setup/open-id.md

 ## 3rd Party IDP

-You may be running Stroom in an environment with an existing IDP (KeyCloak, Cognito, Google, etc.) and want to use that for authenticating users.
+You may be running Stroom in an environment with an existing IDP (KeyCloak, Cognito, Google, Active Directory, etc.) and want to use that for authenticating users.
 Stroom supports 3rd party IDPs that conform to the {{< external-link "Open ID Connect" "https://openid.net/connect/" >}} specification.

 The following is a guide to setting up a new stroom instance/cluster with KeyCloak as the 3rd party IDP.
 KeyCloak is an Open ID Connect IDP.
 Configuration for other IDPs will be very similar so these instructions will have to be adapted accordingly.
-It is assumed that you have deployed a new instance/cluster of stroom but have not yet started it.
+It is assumed that you have deployed a new instance/cluster of stroom AND have not yet started it.

 ### Running KeyCloak